gnaneswar471/fuctions/README.md

 num=int(input("enter a number:"))
 if one(num):print(num,"is a even number") else:print(num,"is a Odd number")
-OUTPUT:
+'''OUTPUT:
 enter a number: 8
-8 is a even number
+8 is a even number'''

+#nested recursion for assinging number to different names
 def A(n):
     if n<=0:return
     print("Gopi",n),B(n-1)